US Supreme Court curbs race-based voting maps in landmark ruling

 "Justice Elena Kagan warned that the decision would have sweeping consequences, saying it risked letting states "without legal consequence, systematically dilute minority citizens' voting power.""

-View all coverage: "Supreme Court Limits Use of Race in Redistricting, Striking Down Louisiana’s Majority-Black District Map"The US Supreme Court ruled 6–3 that Louisiana's creation of a second majority-Black district violated equal protection by relying too heavily on race, narrowing how the Voting Rights Act can be applied.
-The decision emphasizes race cannot be the primary factor in redistricting without overturning Section 2.
-The ruling may affect minority representation and partisan balance in Congress.
+View all coverage: "Supreme Court Limits Use of Race in Redistricting, Striking Down Louisiana’s Majority-Black District Map"The US Supreme Court has ruled 6–3 that Louisiana's creation of a second majority-Black district violated equal protection, finding no requirement under the Voting Rights Act to use race as a primary factor.
+The decision limits how race can be used in redistricting but leaves Section 2 intact.
+The ruling may affect similar districts nationwide, with implications for minority representation and partisan balance.

 ABC News Australia — Politics - Laws